langston-barrett/souffle-lint/README.md

 souffle-lint lint ./**/*.dl
 ```

-The exit code will be `0` if `souffle-lint lint` succeeded with no warnings, `1`
+The exit code will be `0` if `souffle-lint` succeeded with no warnings, `1` if
-if there were any warnings, or `2` if there was a problem (e.g., a parse error
+there were any warnings, or `2` if there was a problem (e.g., a parse error or
-or bad configuration).
+bad configuration).

 See `--help` for more options.